Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 - Focused Vitest suites cover traversal and scope graph behaviour; pipeline tests assert that AST diagnostics and context wiring behave under success, failure, and disabled modes.
 - Literal-aware type inference now populates a `TypeEnvironment` on the validation context, tracking identifier and expression types for downstream semantic passes.
 - Golden semantic coverage snapshots assert the combined scope, symbol, and type metadata for representative scripts to guard end-to-end analysis.
+- Control-flow graph construction models branch merges, loop back-edges, and return terminators while exposing the graph on the validation context for future analyses.

 ### Near-Term TODOs